43 Iconic Historical Places In India To Explore In 2025

 Image Source

 Only 11 km from the Pink City Jaipur, Amer Fort is one of the most magnificent forts in India.
 Built by Maharaja Man Singh in 1592, it was truly the residence of kings.
 Another UNESCO site in the heart of Rajasthan.
 Made of yellow and pink sandstone, it is an unforgettable sight.
-Over 5 thousand people visit this fort every day, making it one of the most visited places in Jaipur.
+Over 5 thousand people visit this fort daily, making it one of the most visited places in Jaipur.

-Entry fee: Indian Adults INR 25, Indian Students INR 10, Foreigners INR 200
+Entry Fee: Indian Adults INR 25, Indian Students INR 10, Foreigners INR 200

-Open from: 9 am to 6 pm
+Timings: 9 am to 6 pm

-20. Kumbhalgarh Fort, Rajasthan
+20. Kumbhalgarh Fort

 Kumbhalgarh Fort or the Great Wall Of India is among the famous historical places in India